Skip to main content

 • Processed and visualized the results using Python and Matplotlib.

-Next, you can explore more advanced analyses, such as aggregating results across patients or applying statistical models to the data.
+Next, you can explore more advanced analyses, such as aggregating results across patients with trial.results.scalars(...) and trial.results.scalars_per_population(...), or applying statistical models to the data.